tidev/titanium-docs/docs/api/global/intl/numberformat.md

-# NumberFormat
+# Global.Intl.NumberFormat

 <TypeHeader/>

 ## Overview

 A `NumberFormat` object is used to convert a `Number` value to a localized numeric string.
-It provides various formatting options controlling the amount of integer and fractional digits to be displayed.
-It can also output a currency values, percentage based values, and scientific notation.
+It provides various formatting options controlling the number of integer and fractional digits to be displayed.
+It can also output currency values, percentage based values, and scientific notation.

 For more detail, see the MDN website about